-- The certificate should be printed in colour, signed, stamped and dated by the responsible IO: - The certificate text may be translated but should never be altered; - The certificate should contain the relationship number; - Each certificate template should leave sufficient space for the partner's own logo.
+- The certificate should be given by the responsible IO to an NE on successful completion of stay abroad, following positive feedback from the HE.
+The responsible IO should likewise issue a certificate to the HE upon successful completion of stay abroad, after a positive feedback from the NE; - The certificate should be printed in colour, signed, stamped and dated by the responsible IO; - The certificate text may be translated but should never be altered; - The certificate should contain the relationship number; - Each certificate template should leave sufficient space for the partner's own logo.